ava-labs/avalanche-docs/docs/community/tutorials-contest/2021/how-to-mint-erc721-using-openzeppelin/tutorial.md

           want the collection to have, replace <code>MN</code> with the symbol you want for the collection.
     * `Ownable` - ownable is used to have an access control mechanism.
-          Ownable provides utility functions to getOwner, setOwner and renounceOwnership.
+          Ownable provides utility functions to `getOwner`, setOwner and `renounceOwnership`.
   * Variables
     * `tokenCounter` - It is used to keep track of the tokenId to mint.
     * `price` - specify the price you want the minter to pay (in Wei) (0.01